Five burning questions that Snap’s IPO is about to answer

 That being said, it may be that the limited amount of data for its advertising growth won’t be a major concern.
 Investors already had a good look at Facebook and Twitter’s businesses while going public, but these bets are still on growth.
 That doesn’t always go in a straight line, as we’ve seen with Facebook, but the outcome can be equally successful if Snap makes the right decisions along the way.

-So it could go one of a couple ways: Snap’s growth and advertising is a sticking point and is going to introduce some pessimism; or its growth is great in its early stages, and that’s enough to go on for now.
+So it could go one of a couple of ways: Snap’s growth and advertising is a sticking point and is going to introduce some pessimism; or its growth is great in its early stages, and that’s enough to go on for now.
 That’s going to be one of the more risky bets for Snap, and we’ll see if it was able to wield a larger valuation based on projections for its future success.Featured Image: Michael Nagle/Bloomberg via Getty Images

 0